220118-Reston-NET/TuanAnh-Nguyen-P0/README.md

 ![Screenshot](assets/Images/ReviewCreate.png)

 And finally, click "Create"!
-After the Deploument is done, you can see your Database is now available to deploy, and then click "Go to resource":
+After the Deployment Progress is done, you can see your Database is now available to deploy, and then click "Go to resource":

 ![Screenshot](assets/Images/DeploymentDone.png)